noir-lang/noir/docs/docs/developers/contracts/references/storage/public_state.md

 ### `write`

-We have a `write` method on the `PublicState` struct that takes the value to write as an input and saves this in storage.
+We have a `write` method on the `PublicMutable` struct that takes the value to write as an input and saves this in storage.
 It uses the serialization method to serialize the value which inserts (possibly multiple) values into storage.

 #### Writing to our `admin` example